-- The PAIR office will prepare the faculty load report after the 14th class day of the semester. - The faculty load report will be transmitted to the Office of Academic Affairs during the 4th week of classes. - The department chair will identify two classes for "faculty evaluation by student" for each full-time faculty member, and each class for faculty teaching fewer than three classes - The master roster of classes to be evaluated along with the number of evaluation forms (scantrons) required for each class will be transmitted to PAIR by the end of the 7th week of the semester. - During weeks 8 and 9 of the semester, scantrons for the identified classes will be prepared, packaged, and labeled for distribution to departments. - Student workers under the supervision of PAIR staff will deliver packets to deans who will distribute to chairs, who in turn will distribute packets to faculty. - A control roster will be retained that includes the names and dates of distributions. - Faculty members will receive student evaluation packages by the 10th week, and they will ensure that the evaluation is administered prior to the 14th week of classes (week of finals). - The faculty member is charged with the responsibility of having the evaluation administered by a student who is enrolled in the class. - The designated period for administration of the Evaluation of Faculty by Student is the 12th week of the semester.
+- The IRA office will prepare the faculty load report after the 14th class day of the semester. - The faculty load report will be transmitted to the Office of Academic Affairs during the 4th week of classes. - The Department Chairperson will identify two classes for "faculty evaluation by student" for each full-time faculty member, and each class for faculty teaching fewer than three classes. - The master roster of classes to be evaluated along with the number of evaluation forms (scantrons) required for each class will be transmitted to IRA by the end of the 7th week of the semester. - During weeks 8 and 9 of the semester, scantrons for the identified classes will be prepared, packaged, and labeled for distribution to departments. - Student workers under the supervision of IRA staff will deliver packets to Deans who will distribute to Chairpersons, who in turn will distribute packets to faculty.